How thorough is Comodo Programs Manager's installation monitoring?

-You can rely on the native uninstaller when it comes to the removal of installed programs on Windows or use a specialized product to make sure that leftovers are removed from the system as well.
+You can rely on the native uninstaller when it comes to the removal of installed programs on Windows or use a specialized product to make sure that leftovers are removed from the system which native installers don't remove usually.

 I looked at three programs yesterday that don't monitor the installation but scan the system for leftovers after the removal.

 Comodo's Programs Manager adds installation monitoring to the process.
-Software installations are automatically monitored by Programs Manager if the program is running on the system.
+The program monitors Software installations automatically if the program is running on the system at the time of installation.

 The main benefit of this approach is that it is thorough as it records any file and Registry change on the system that happens during installation.